 The Bachelor of Science in Nursing (B.S.N.)
-Generic Option degree is fully accredited by the Accreditation Commission for Education in Nursing (ACEN), formerly NLNAC, and has full approval from the Texas Board of Nursing.
+Generic Option degree at Angelo State University is accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791, http://www.ccneaccreditation.org/ (CCNE) and has full approval from the Texas Board of Nursing.

 Admission Criteria and Selection

 Admission to the B.S.N. program is highly competitive.
-For a candidate to be considered, a fully completed application packet is due to the College of Health and Human Services on or before February 15 for fall admission or October 1 for spring admission.
+For a candidate to be considered, a fully completed application packet is due to the Department of Nursing on or before February 1st for fall admission OR August 31st for spring admission.

 Applications will not be considered complete and will not be evaluated until all the following required information has been submitted.
-Submission of documents to the College of Health and Human Services is the responsibility of the applicant.
+Submission of documents to the Department of Nursing is the responsibility of the applicant.
 Incomplete applications will not be considered in the selection process.
-Please call the College of Health and Human Services at (325) 942-2630 or e-mail us at email@example.com for more information.
+Please call the Nursing Department at 325-942-2224 or email us at firstname.lastname@example.org for more information.